AlbertEMC2Stein/PINN/README.md

 Here, the second `venv` is the name of the virtual environment.
 You can replace it with any name of your choice with full path, e.g., use `~/Desktop/myenv` to create a virtualenv called `myenv` in the `Desktop` folder.
 If the command fails to run, you might need to install the `venv` package itself first using `pip3 install virtualenv`.

-One the virtual environment is created, activate it with:
+Once the virtual environment is created, activate it with:

 ```
 source venv/bin/activate